jrowny/liverocks/README.md

 A new roomId is generated if one is not supplied

-Royalty free drumb sounds from: https://www.musicradar.com/news/sampleradar-retro-drum-machines-1
+Royalty free drum sounds from: https://www.musicradar.com/news/sampleradar-retro-drum-machines-1